IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 4. Answer the questions like this (where there is no answer is where you press "Enter" on your keyboard):
 ```
 > Where do you want to create your new web site? [.]
 > What will be the title of this web site?
-WebsiteTitle
+MarvinsResume
 > Who will be the author of this web site?
 Marvin
 > What will be the default language of this web site?
 [English]
 > Do you want to specify a URL prefix? e.g., https://example.com   (Y/n) n